Rahazan/PrologAssignments/ker2/report/report.md

 ![Network](network.png)

 3 .
-We added the coresponding conditional probability tables in the same image, next to the nodes of the Bayesian network.
+We added the corresponding conditional probability tables in the same image, next to the nodes of the Bayesian network.

 4 .
 Specifying the probabilities of `Earthquake` and `Burglar` was relatively straightforward.
-The length of a year is pretty arbitary, we opted to include an additional `.25` to account for leap years.
+The length of a year is pretty arbitrary, we opted to include an additional `.25` to account for leap years.
 We didn't care about leap seconds.
 ```
 prob earthquake: 1/(365.25*10).
 prob burglar: 1/(365.25*10).